alexisIA974/alexisIA974/README.md

 # 👋 Hi, I'm Alexis

-A developer passionate about Artificial Intelligence, automation, and building projects from the ground up.
+Passionate about Artificial Intelligence, automation, and building projects from the ground up.

 I enjoy learning new technologies, experimenting with new ideas, and turning concepts into real-world applications.